 Grilled Zucchini Caprese Salad

-I love these delicious Grilled Zucchini Caprese Stacks served with my favorite Basil Vinaigrette, and these have all the flavors of summer!
-I love the grilled zucchini, fresh Mozzarella, tomato, and basil vinaigrette in this combination, but look in the post for more ideas for Caprese Salad Stacks!
+I love this delicious Grilled Zucchini Caprese Salad all stacked up and served with my favorite Basil Vinaigrette.
+And these stacks of grilled zucchini, fresh Mozzarella, tomato, and basil vinaigrette have all the flavors of summer!

-If you have fresh garden tomatoes and want something that will really impress your friends, you must make this as soon as you have zucchini and fresh garden tomatoes!
+If you want something that will really impress your friends, you must make this as soon as you have zucchini and fresh garden tomatoes!
 This would be perfect as a side dish with something like Very Greek Grilled Chicken for a summer dinner.
 And if you’re a fan of these ingredients, I bet this is a recipe you’ll make over and over!